SAFEHR-data/FlowEHR-Data-Pot/README.md

 ## Local development

-TODO: write up about using devcontainer environment

-For local development, there is a local installation of Spark provided in the Devcontainer image of this repository.
+For local development, there is a Devcontainer configuration of this repository.
+To start using it, [start your Devcontainer environment](https://code.visualstudio.com/docs/devcontainers/tutorial).

+### Running tests locally
-To start using it, [start your Devcontainer environment](https://code.visualstudio.com/docs/devcontainers/tutorial), and navigate into `hello-world` directory in the Terminal:
+To run tests, navigate into `hello-world` directory in the Terminal:

 ```
 cd hello-world